LaTeteDansLesEtoiles/AdaLovesLace/README.md

 --------------------------------------------------------------------------------------------

+This is the developer documentation, for a draft of a (French) user guide, see folder: src/main/resources/documentation of the branch "23-frenchuserguide".

-- This project uses Java JDK 17 (because it is an LTS JDK) & JavaFX 17.0.2
+- This project uses Java JDK 19 (because of bugs we had to switch to the latest JDK) & JavaFX 19.0.2

-- You need to copy the jmods for Javafx 17 (from here: https://gluonhq.com/products/javafx/ => check 'Include older versions') into your JDK 17 folder.
+- You need to copy the jmods for Javafx 19 (from here: https://gluonhq.com/products/javafx/ => check 'Include older versions') into your JDK 19 folder.

 - Project generated with: